If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 The same names or initials can be found in other games by the same developers team from Rare: Marble Madness and California Games, as well as the same names often mentioned in the default records table for these games and in the Wheel of Fortune series.

-The initials stands for Paul Proctor and Rachel M. Edwards, both are the game developers.
+The initials stand for Paul Proctor and Rachel M. Edwards, the game's developers.

 Additionally, the same initial is used for the RAM check during the RESET sequence in the Japanese version: